Age: No age statement

 Finish: Long and intense, with pure, clean peat smoke cascading over rocks of dark chocolate.
 There is a pleasantly salty, peaty aftertaste that lingers on for what seems like eons.
 Breathtaking stuff!

 Verdict: Uigeadail offers a less medicinal, sweeter version of Ardbeg.
 Bottled at cask strength, Uigeadail still manages to deliver a mighty punch, but combines this with delicious complexity.
-The combination between Ardbeg and sherry is a sumptuous one, with the peaty Islay flavours being perfectly complimented by the European oak, all the while being impeccably balanced.
+The combination between Ardbeg and sherry is a sumptuous one, with the peaty Islay flavours being perfectly complemented by the European oak, all the while being impeccably balanced.
 I’ve long had an internal debate (with many a glass poured) over whether Corryvreckan or Uigeadail is the better dram, but I think Uigeadail may just edge it.
 It’s an incredibly rewarding whisky that can be counted among the true Islay greats!